There is nothing intrinsically wrong with gratification,

 an agenda and that the best possible situation is when there is an

 overarching common agenda.
-Such a person willingly modifies or adjusts his
+Such a person then willingly modifies or adjusts his

 personal agenda to be in harmony with the greater societal agenda.
 This is

-as good as it gets, and it is VERY good.
+as good as it gets, and it can be VERY good.

 Basic Physical Need Fulfillment

 There are different levels of fulfillment, and for

 mental, emotional, psychological health and wholeness we need